Expertium/expertium.github.io/RedditBot.md

 19​)​ General.
 A post where the person is asking what is FSRS, how to configure it, or a whole bunch of things at once.

+20​)​ TR<DR. True retention is below desired retention.
+Well, posts where true retentino is higher than desired are lumped in here anyway.
+Basically, it's when there is a discrepancy.

-20​)​ Null.
+21)​ Null.
 Either unrelated to FSRS or there is no reason to send the bot to reply to this person.

 And yes, I read each of the 1191 posts and 81 comments and labeled all of them manually.